 You should double check that you have set up your own email provider to support production volumes of emails that might be sent to customers for signup, email validation, account recovery and the like.

 Auth0 sends emails to users for events such as signup welcome, email validation, breached password, and password reset events.
 You can customize the email templates for each type of event, and advanced customization of email handling is also possible.
 Auth0 provides a test email provider with limited capacity for basic testing, but you must set up your own email provider for production use, and customization of email templates will not work until you have established your own provider.

 The default Auth0 email provider does not support sending production volumes of email or customization of email templates.
 You should therefore configure your own email provider before deploying to production.

-If custom code executing in Auth0 (such as in a Rule, Hook, or Custom DB scripts) will call a service inside your network, or if you configure an on-premise SMTP provider in Auth0, then you may need to configure your firewall to allow inbound traffic from Auth0.
-The IP addresses to allow through the firewall are specific to each region and are listed on the Rules, Hooks, Custom DB scripts, and email provider configuration screens in your Auth0 dashboard.
+If custom code executing in Auth0 (such as in an Action, Rule, Hook, or Custom DB scripts) will call a service inside your network, or if you configure an on-premise SMTP provider in Auth0, then you may need to configure your firewall to allow inbound traffic from Auth0.
+The IP addresses to allow through the firewall are specific to each region and are listed on the Rules, Hooks, custom database scripts, and email provider configuration screens in your Auth0 dashboard.